How to Become a Marine Diesel Mechanic

 “If you use the two keys of being proactive and being willing to learn and listen to others in the field who have expertise, it will help you have a successful path to the future,” said David Hart, Training Technology/Curriculum Team Leader for Mercury Marine.

-The Marine Mechanics Institute (MMI) will give you the formal education and training you need to become a marine diesel mechanic.
-We provide 9 weeks of diesel specific training within our 51 week Marine Technician Specialist program, which includes the Diesel 1 & 2 classes, as well as Volvo Penta training.
+MMI can help give you the formal education and training you need to become a marine diesel mechanic.
+We provide 6 weeks of diesel-specific training within our 51-week Marine Technician Specialist program, which includes the Diesel 1 & 2 classes, as well as Volvo Penta training.7

-Through hands-on experience and classroom instruction, you will get the training you need to solve the problems that come up in diesel engine boats.
-And better still — you’ll only be taking the classes that matter in becoming a marine diesel mechanic.
+Through hands-on training and classroom instruction, you will get the education you need to solve the problems that come up in diesel-engine boats.18 And better still, you’ll only be taking the classes that matter in becoming a marine diesel mechanic.

 David Hart, Training Technology/Curriculum Team Leader, Mercury Marine

 MMI won’t put just any old engines in front of you.
-You’ll learn about and work on engines from leading manufacturers like Honda Marine, Mercury Marine, Suzuki Marine, Volvo Penta and Yamaha Marine.
-It’s this type of education and experience that can help you stand out when it’s time to apply for jobs.5
+You’ll learn about and train on engines from leading manufacturers like Honda Marine, Mercury Marine, Suzuki Marine, Volvo Penta and Yamaha Marine.
+It’s this type of education and training that can help applicants stand out when it’s time to apply for jobs.

 With more than 50 years of technical training, we know what we’re doing.
-And we’re here to prepare you with the education you’ll need to compete in the job market.2
+And we’re here to prepare you with the education you’ll need to compete in the job market.

 Getting Certified as a Marine Diesel Mechanic

 Having education and training as a marine mechanic will help prepare you for pursuing certification.
-MMI helps give you a foundation that may help you in becoming certified.
-And before you choose a certification program, make sure you have the skills and prerequisites to enroll.
+MMI’s marine diesel mechanic school helps give you a foundation that may help you in becoming certified.
+And before you choose a certification program, make sure you have the skills and prerequisites needed to enroll.

 Train to Become a Certified Diesel Mechanic

-In just 51 weeks, you could finish the program.
+In just 51 weeks, you could finish the program and be on your way toward a career as a marine diesel mechanic!

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.